mig1984/bashible/docs/dash3.md

   when is not empty_var DBS
   - && for db in $DBS; do yum_install $db; done
 ```

+Of course, the for loop will work also without the `- &&`, but then it will execute always, even if the block conditions wouldn't match.

 ##### See also

 [- COMMAND](dash1.md)